 On Monday, October 11, Sara Pletcher, Economic Development and Community Engagement Coordinator for the City of Milford, provided City Council with a request from Downtown Milford Inc. (DMI) regarding an annual funding agreement approved by council during the budget process.
 According to Pletcher, the city approved $45,860 in funding for DMI during the budget process.

 “The agreement signed by the city requires DMI’s performance to be reviewed each spring by April 30 and funds approved distributed by October 1,” Pletcher said.
 “Although the $45,860 was approved in the budget process, a vote to distribute those funds was never made.
 The organization does qualify for American Rescue Plan Spending (ARPA) funding.”

-In a memo provided to council, Pletcher stated that then-DMI Director Cat Perfetti and President Peggy Schmidt presented the annual review on March 8.
+In a memo provided to council, Pletcher stated that then-DMI Director Cat Perfetti and President Peggy Reilly presented the annual review on March 8.
 A balance sheet as well as a profit and loss statement were provided to council as well.